 The number of directors' meetings and the number of meetings attended by each of the directors of the Company for the time the director held office during the financial period are as follows:

 Director No. eligible to attend No. attended

-W. Bloking (appointed 25 January 2016) 3 3
+W. Bloking 5 5

 M. Collings 5 5

 S. Shedden 5 5

 R. Grauaug 5 5